ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

 verify_key = nacl.signing.VerifyKey(bytes(public_key))
 ```

-After that, we look into documentation to check what exactly is signed with wallet key.
+After the sequencing code above is implemented, the correct documentation is consulted to check which parameters are verified and signed using the wallet key:

 > ```
 > message = utf8_encode("ton-proof-item-v2/") ++